bonfire-networks/needle/README.md

 ### Picking a table id

-The first step to declaring a new type is picking a unique table ID in ULID format.
+The first step to declaring a new type is picking a unique table ID in UID format.

-You could just generate a random ULID, but since these IDs are special, we tend to assign a synthetic ULID that are readable as words so they stand out in debug output.
+You could just generate a random UID, but since these IDs are special, we tend to assign a synthetic UID that are readable as words so they stand out in debug output.

 For example, the ID for the `Feed` table is: `1TFEEDS0NTHES0V1S0FM0RTA1S`, which can be read as "It feeds on the souls of mortals".
 Feel free to have a little fun coming up with them, it makes debug output a little more cheery!
 The rules are: